Welfare-Maximizing Pooled Testing: Proofs for Section (Finding Near-Optimal Test Allocations)

-\begin{proof} Let $T$ be the testing regime that is returned by $\epsilon$-Greedy and $T^*$ be an optimal non-overlapping testing regime.
-Without loss of generality, let $N'=\{1,\dots, n'\}$ be the set of individuals that are pooled into a test in $T$.
-Then,
+\begin{proof}[Proof of \cref{theorem:greedy-approximation}] Let $T$ be the test allocation that is returned by \greedy{}, and $T^*$ be an optimal non-overlapping test allocation.
+Without loss of generality, let $N'=\{1,\dots, n'\}$ be the individuals included in $T$.
+We can write out the welfares of $T$ and $T^*$ as

 and